hpreston/nso-getting-started/02-connecting-to-network.md

     </details>

     > Checkout a few other devices.
-Differnet NEDs have different "default states".
+Different NEDs have different "default states".

 1. NSO makes it easy to `sync-from` the network devices to "learn" the current configuration.
 Go ahead and do that to all devices.